alfredkzr/alfredkzr/README.md

 <h1 align="center">Hi 👋, I'm Alfred</h1>
-<h3>I am an experienced IT professional residing in Singapore, with over a decade of technical expertise across various industries including healthcare, logistics, advertising, manufacturing, and fintech.
-My core competency lies in automation, and I have successfully executed numerous automation projects utilizing various technology stacks such as AWS, Azure, Google Workspace, Okta and other platforms.
+<h3>I am a seasoned IT professional based in Singapore, with over a decade of diverse technical expertise spanning healthcare, logistics, advertising, manufacturing, and fintech industries.
+My primary focus and expertise center on automation, and I have a proven track record of successfully executing numerous automation projects employing a wide array of technology stacks, including AWS, Azure, Google Workspace, Okta, and other platforms.

-I possess exceptional skills in the design, development, and implementation of automation solutions for security teams, and I have a proven track record of delivering successful projects within stipulated timelines and budgets.
+I possess exceptional proficiency in designing, developing, and implementing automation solutions, particularly tailored for security teams.
+My consistent ability to deliver projects on time and within budget showcases my dedication to project management and technical acumen.

-Currently, I hold a pivotal role in the development and maintenance of identity security systems for a world-renowned crypto company.
+Currently, I hold a pivotal role in the development and maintenance of identity security systems for a globally recognized cryptocurrency company.

-This Github account serves as a repository for my past and ongoing projects, enabling me to reference them in the future.
-Please do not hesitate to contact me if you have any queries or wish to collaborate on a project.</h3>
+This GitHub repository serves as a comprehensive archive of my past and ongoing private projects, providing a valuable resource for future reference.
+If you have any questions or are interested in collaboration, please feel free to reach out to me.
+I welcome the opportunity to connect and explore potential projects together.</h3>

 - 🔭 I’m currently working on **Identity & Access Management Architecture**